4EK602 Games and Decisions

-Theory of games represents a theoretical background for optimal behaviour in economic decision making situations with more participants.
-This course examines game-theoretic concepts, models of conflicts and basic computational algorithms.
+The theory of games represents a theoretical background for optimal behavior in economic decision-making situations with more participants.
+This course examines game-theoretic concepts, models of conflicts, and basic computational algorithms.

 - Decision situations with more participants.Mathematical models of conflicts and cooperation and its classification.
 Games in normal form.

 - Constant-sum games.
 Matrix games.
 Dominated strategy.
 Definition of Nash equilibrium.